Updated: 3 days ago

 How to bake good sourdough bread at home?

 When you drop water on a hot surface it goes crazy.
 It jumps, moves bubbles and evaporates.
 The same principle applies when baking bread but this time the water is trapped in the tight gluten structure.
 This is why the hot surface is so important when baking bread.
-To get a good result people use Dutch ovens, they heat up to high temperature and have a closed environment that allows steam to be trapped inside thus making the amazing crust.
-You can also use two stainless steel tins and they are cheaper to purchase and they heat up quickly.
-This is the method that I use.
+To get a good result people use Dutch ovens, they heat up to high temperature and have a closed environment that allows steam to be trapped inside thus making the amazing crust and good rise.

 Ingredients for Starter Activation: